buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 can be specified via the ``workdir`` property.
 By default a temporary directory will be used.

-The :bb:chsrc:`GitPoller` only works with git ``1.7`` and up, out of the box.
-If you're using earlier versions of git, you can get things to work by manually creating an empty repository in :samp:`{tempdir}/gitpoller_work``.
+The :bb:chsrc:`GitPoller` requires git-1.7 and later.
+It accepts the following

-:bb:chsrc:`GitPoller` accepts the following arguments:
+arguments:

 ``repourl``
     the git-url that describes the remote repository, e.g.